 At an archaeological dig in the ancient city of Hamunaptra, an American serving in the French Foreign Legion accidentally awakens a mummy who begins to wreck havoc as he searches for the reincarnation of his long-lost love.

 John Constantine is approached by Det.
 Angela Dodson who needs his help to prove that her twin sister Isabel's death was not a suicide.
-The dead woman was a devout Catholic and Angela refuses to accept that she would have taken her own life.
+The dead woman was a devout Catholic and Angela refuses to accept she would have taken her own life.
 She's asked Constantine for help because he has a reputation for dealing with the mystical.
 In fact, he is a demon hunter whose sole purpose on Earth is to send demons back to the nether regions.
-John himself has been to Hell - as a young man he too committed suicide and now knows that he is destined to return there on his death - but hopes that his good deeds may somehow find him a place in Heaven.
-As he looks into Isabel's death, he realizes that demons are trying to break through to the human world and his battles lead him into a direct conflict with Satan.Written by
+John himself has been to Hell and knows that he is destined to return there on his death - but hopes his good deeds may find him a place in Heaven.
+As he looks into Isabel's death, he realizes demons are trying to break through to the human world, and his battles lead him into a direct conflict with Satan.Written by

 77 of 89 people found this review helpful.